DCMA Detroit briefs Army employees during buyer’s boot camp

 |0

-This work, DCMA Detroit briefs Army employees during buyer’s boot camp, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, DCMA Detroit briefs Army employees during buyer’s boot camp, by Tonya Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT